-Fertilizer source (s2) PSAP and 0.4 % concentrations (c3) resulted in highest number of pods per plant of blackgram (45.65 and 48.14) respectively.
-However, treatments were significantly increased by 61.15 % compared to the control (KAU POP) with respect to number of pods per plant are presented in Table 2.
-The foliar application of PSAP provides both phosphorus and potassium nutrients, which are rapidly absorbed by the leaves and quickly translocated.
-This process regulates stomatal opening, boosts metabolism and enhances yield traits in soybean (Kumari et al., 2023).
+Fertilizer source (s2) PSAP and 0.4 % concentrations (c3) resulted in highest number of pods per plant of blackgram (45.65 and 48.14, respectively).
+However, these treatments were significantly increased by 61.15 per cent compared to the control (KAU POP) with respect to number of pods per plant are presented in Table 2.
+Application of PSAP through foliar method provides both phosphorus and potassium nutrients, which were rapidly absorbed by the leaves and quickly translocated in plant and enables stomatal opening, boosts metabolism and in turn enhances yield traits in soybean given by Kumari et al. (2023).